Canada–Norway relations

-Canada–Norway relations are foreign relations between Canada and Norway.
+Canada and Norway first established foreign relations in 1942.
 As NATO allies and multilateral partners, Canada and Norway have had a long history of cooperation on regional and global terror issues, such as the War in Afghanistan.
-As of 2017, Canada and Norway have had diplomatic relations for 75 years.

 History

 The very first Europeans to reach North America were Norsemen, who made at least one major effort at settlement at L'Anse aux Meadows in Newfoundland around 1000 AD.
 Snorri Thorfinnsson, or Snorri Guðriðsson, was the son of Thorfinn Karlsefni and his wife Guđriđ.
 He is thought to be the first European baby born in North America.

 On May 29, 1914, in the middle of the night, the Norwegian cargo ship Storstad and the Canadian passenger liner RMS Empress of Ireland collided.
-Unfortunately, While Storstad did not sink, Empress of Ireland went down to the bottom of the St. Lawrence River, taking 1,012 lives with her, and 465 to survive.
-In the end, both parties were to blame.
+While Storstad did not sink, Empress of Ireland went down to the bottom of the St. Lawrence River.
+1,012 lives were lost while 465 people survived.

 Little Norway was a Norwegian Army Air Service/Royal Norwegian Air Force training camp in Canada during World War II.
 Camp Norway in Lunenburg, Nova Scotia was the naval training camp.

 During the Cold War, Canadian troops were stationed in Norway as part of the NATO alliance.
 The Canadian Air-Sea Transportable Brigade Group was assigned to reinforce Norway in the case of a general war in Europe.